top of page

 Overview

 Our Inkjet Droplet Measurement (IDM) instruments measure droplet size, velocity, and angle of trajectory simultaneously in real-time.
-Measurements are easily performed in situ and non-intrusively without interfering with the droplet stream.
-The TK line of IDM instruments are very easy to use and have a very long lifetime.
-The instruments measure at rates of 10,000 droplets per second (or greater) while continuously scanning large arrays of inkjet droplet streams.
+Measurements are easily performed in situ and non-intrusively with no interference of the droplet stream.
+The Turnkey (TK) line of IDM instruments are simple to operate and designed for long service life.

-Over the few past decades, the instrument has been thoroughly evaluated for inkjet spray applications and with proven high resolution, accuracy and reliability.
-Currently, we are supplying instruments for development and quality control applications to a major supplier of OLED display fabrication systems.
+Over the past decades, the instrument has been thoroughly evaluated for inkjet spray applications and has proven high resolution, accuracy and reliability.
+We have supplied instruments for development and quality control applications to a major supplier of OLED display fabrication systems.
+The instruments measure at rates of 30,000 droplets per second (or greater) while continuously scanning large arrays of inkjet droplet streams.

 PDI Theory of Operation